Soft Clustering with Gaussian Mixture Models

 Soft Clustering

-Rather, we will use probability to quantify our uncertainty about the cluster that any single individual belongs to.
+• use probability to quantify our uncertainty about cluster membership.

-Thus, we could say that a given individual (“John Smith”, age 25) belongs to the rich cluster with some probability and the poor cluster with a different probability.
+• Individual belongs to the cluster 1 with some probability \(p_1\) and the cluster 2 with a different probability \(p_2\).

-Naturally we expect the probabilities for John Smith to sum up to 1.
+• Naturally we expect the probabilities to sum up to 1.

 Conditional Probability